How Existentialism Almost Killed Me: Kierkegaard Was Right

 “Jesus Christ, Max!
 What happened?”
 That’s Sally’s greeting as I returned from the weekly soccer match.
 Advancing age, slowing feet, and consistently mediocre skills had seen me demoted from midfield to defender early in the schedule.
 I couldn’t keep up with the middies anymore, but the whole business of defense was unnatural.
 Yes, keep my body between the ball and the goal – got that part.
 But what about the guy with the ball?
 Charge?
 Hang back and anticipate his pass?
 The life of the defender is one of constant stress.
 If a midfielder or striker loses the ball, your side’s attack is thwarted.
 If a defender screws up, it’s a goal for the other side.

 Sally had endured – with occasional displays of exasperation – my efforts to cling tenaciously to a youthfulness that, in all candor, had slipped away years ago.
-Joints creaked, muscles ached, lungs howled, and more than a few minutes exertion set the pulse pounding in my temples with alarming intensity.
+Joints creaked, muscles ached, lungs howled, and more than a few minutes exertion set the pulse pounding in my temples with percussive intensity.
 Would I check out of this world on the tennis court or on the soccer pitch?
-A vain old dodderer trying to demonstrate that he could still cut the mustard?
+A vain old dodderer trying to demonstrate that he could still cut the mustard.

 Maxwell Smythe Brown IV collapsed today on the tennis courts of the Lausanne Sports Club and could not be revived.
 An ardent sportsmen, Mr. Brown is survived by his ravishing wife and two equally beautiful but out of control daughters.
 The widow has announced she will not resume dating until a 60 day mourning period has been observed.